Choose between Microsoft Teams vs. Zoom for conference needs

 1. Zoom pricing

-Like Teams, Zoom also offers a free version of its product -- with limitations that restrict the number of users to 100 and the length of each meeting to 40 minutes.
-Cloud recording is not available with the freely licensed version.
+Like Teams, Zoom also offers a free version of its product -- with limitations that restrict the number of meeting participants to 100 and the length of each meeting to 40 minutes.
+Cloud recording and storage are not available with the freely licensed version.

-Three paid plans are offered: Pro, Business and Enterprise.
-Prices begin at $14.99 to $19.99 per meeting host, per month.
+Four paid plans are offered: Pro, Business, Business Plus and Enterprise.
+Prices begin at $15.99 to $25 per meeting host for the first three tiers, per month.
+Businesses must reach directly out to Zoom to receive per-user pricing for the Enterprise plan.
 Per-user prices drop significantly for Enterprise plans with more than 100 host licenses.
 The maximum number of meeting participants depends upon the plan selected.
 Other considerations within each plan include support options and enterprise features, such as vanity URLs, SSO support and the amount of cloud storage space available.

 2. Zoom implementation and ease of use